Enriched curves and their tropical counterpart: Preliminaries

 \subsection{Graphs}

 Let $\Gamma$ be a graph.
 We denote by $E(\Gamma)$ the set of edges of $\Gamma$ and by $V(\Gamma)$ its set of vertices.
-If $\Gamma$ is connected, a vertex of $\Gamma$ is called a \emph{separating vertex} if the graph becomes nonconnected after its removal; if $\Gamma$ is nonconnected a \emph{separating vertex} of $\Gamma$ is a separating vertex of one of its connected components.
-In this paper, a vertex with a loop is a separating vertex (provided there is one more edge attached to this vertex).
+If $\Gamma$ is connected, a vertex of $\Gamma$ is called a \emph{separating vertex} if there is a loop attached to it (and at least one more edge attached to it) or the graph becomes nonconnected after its removal; if $\Gamma$ is nonconnected a \emph{separating vertex} of $\Gamma$ is a separating vertex of one of its connected components.
 The \emph{valence} of a vertex $v$ is the number of edges incident to $v$.
 We say that $\Gamma$ is \emph{$k$-regular} if all its vertices have valence $k$.
 If $\Gamma$ is $2$-regular and connected then it is called a \emph{circular graph}.
 A \emph{cycle} of $\Gamma$ is a circular subgraph of $\Gamma$.
-Given a set of vertices $V\subset V(\Gamma)$ we denote by $\Gamma(V)$ the subgraph of $\Gamma$ whose set of vertices is $V$ and whose edges are the edges of $\Gamma$ connecting two vertices in $V$.
+Given a set of vertices $V\subset V(\Gamma)$ we denote by $\Gamma(V)$ the subgraph of $\Gamma$ whose set of vertices is $V$ and whose edges are the edges of $\Gamma$ connecting two vertices (possibly the same vertex, in the case of a loop) in $V$.
 We call $\Gamma$ \emph{biconnected} if it is connected and has no separating vertices.
 A \emph{biconnected component} of $\Gamma$ is a maximal biconnected subgraph of $\Gamma$.
 Equivalently a biconnected component of $\Gamma$ can be defined as (the graph induced by) a maximal set of edges such that any two edges lie on a cycle of $\Gamma$ (see \cite[page 558]{CLRS}).
 We note that each loop together with its vertex is a biconnected component.
 Any connected graph decomposes uniquely into a tree of biconnected components.
 In particular, each edge belongs to a unique biconnected component, although vertices can belong to several biconnected components.